Isle of Man: Defence

-The Isle of Man is not part of the United Kingdom; however, the UK takes care of its external and defence affairs.
-There are no independent military forces on the Isle of Man, although HMS Ramsey is affiliated with the town of the same name.
-From 1938 to 1955 there was the Manx Regiment of the British Territorial Army, which saw extensive action during the Second World War.
-During the English Civil War the 7th Earl of Derby and Lord of Mann James Stanley conscripted 10 men from each parish (170 in total) to fight for the Royalist cause; the majority were killed at the Battle of Wigan Lane in 1651.
+The Isle of Man is not part of the United Kingdom; however, the UK is responsible for its defence and external affairs.
+There are no independent military forces on the Isle of Man, although HMS Ramsey was affiliated with the town of the same name.
+From 1938 to 1955, there existed the Manx Regiment of the British Territorial Army (TA), which saw extensive action during the Second World War.
+During the English Civil War, the 7th Earl of Derby, who was also the Lord of Mann, conscripted 10 men from each parish (170 in total) to fight for the Royalist cause; the majority were killed at the Battle of Wigan Lane in 1651.
 In 1779, the Manx Fencible Corps, a fencible regiment of three companies, was raised; it was disbanded in 1783 at the end of the American War of Independence.
 Later, the Royal Manx Fencibles was raised at the time of the French Revolutionary Wars and Napoleonic Wars.
 The 1st Battalion (of 3 companies) was raised in 1793.
 A 2nd Battalion (of 10 companies) was raised in 1795, and it saw action during the Irish Rebellion of 1798.
 The regiment was disbanded in 1802.
 A third body of Manx Fencibles was raised in 1803 to defend the island during the Napoleonic Wars and to assist the Revenue.
 It was disbanded in 1811.
 The Isle of Man Home Guard was raised during the Second World War for home defence.
 In 2015 a multi-capability recruiting and training unit of the British Army Reserve was established in Douglas.

 Manxman status

 There is no citizenship of the Isle of Man as such; Isle of Man residents are entitled to British citizenship and can obtain a full UK British passport or British Isle of Man passport.

-The Passport Office, Isle of Man, Douglas, accepts and processes applications for the Lieutenant Governor of the Isle of Man, who is formally responsible for issuing Isle of Man–issued British passports, titled "British Islands – Isle of Man.
+The Passport Office, Isle of Man, Douglas, accepts and processes applications for the Lieutenant Governor of the Isle of Man, who is formally responsible for issuing Isle of Man–issued British passports, titled "British passport – Isle of Man.
 The powers conferred on the UK Secretary of State by the British Nationality Act 1981 extend to and are exercised in the Isle of Man by the Lieutenant Governor.

-Isle of Man-issued British passports can presently be issued to any British citizen resident in the Isle of Man, and also to British citizens who have a qualifying close personal connection to the Isle of Man, but are now resident either in the UK or in either one of the two other Crown Dependencies.
+Isle of Man-issued British passports can presently be issued to any British citizen resident in the Isle of Man and to British citizens who have a qualifying close personal connection to the Isle of Man but are now resident either in the UK or in either one of the two other Crown Dependencies, the Bailiwick of Jersey or the Bailiwick of Guernsey.